axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 * The general objectives of any business should be quality, cost, delivery, safety and morale.
 	* Let your product development be consumer-centric.
 Study surveys of consumer tastes.
 Do first-hand market research by putting yourself in the client's shoes.
 Meet your customers.
 Talk to them and listen to them.
 Do user tests, watching them use your product and letting them describe their thought process out loud.
 Use specs.
 * See your organisation as a system, and be aware that short-term improvements might lead to long-term wastes, or vice versa.
 Beware of short-term results motivated by money.
 Let everything be an input and work towards your broader vision.
 Have an eye for deeper changes.
-* Effective and sustainable organisations need both organic (adaptability, flexibility, self-renewal, resilience, learning, intelligence) and mechanistic attributes (standard processes); "combining the advantages of craft and mass production".
+* <span id="orga-mecha-mix">Effective and sustainable organisations need both organic (adaptability, flexibility, self-renewal, resilience, learning, intelligence) and mechanistic attributes (standard processes); "combining the advantages of craft and mass production".</span>
 	* Organic attributes are the characteristics of living beings and systems, and what will ultimately ensure the organisation's survival.
 Treat and view your organisation like a living system, not like a machine.
 		* The world isn't mechanistic; it's a system; thus your way of operating and dealing with it should be adaptive.
 		* Break down the system of the company into smaller autonomous systems in order to manage the whole.
 Let each one of your teams control their system at their level, such that the whole system can be controlled, like an organism.
 Explain your vision for the company and after everyone is onboard, divide and conquer.